-For a study of the molecular gas content we had to restrict the number of galaxies, since observation of the entire optically complete sample ( $n \sim 700$ ) required too much telescope time.
-We chose to build a redshift-limited subsample by selecting galaxies with recession velocities in the range of 1500- 5000 km s-1.
-The completeness limit of the AMIGA sample of 15 mag corresponds to blue luminosities of log $10(L{\rm B}/L{\odot}) = 8.55$ and log $10(L{\rm B}/L{\odot}) = 9.60$ at the distances derived for these velocities with a Hubble constant of 75 km s-1 Mpc-1.
+For a study of the molecular gas content we had to restrict the number of galaxies, since observation of the entire optically complete sample ($n \sim 700$) required too much telescope time.
+We chose to build a redshift-limited subsample by selecting galaxies with recession velocities in the range of 1500-5000 km s-1.
+The completeness limit of of the AMIGA sample of 15 mag corresponds to blue luminosity of log10($L{\rm B}/L{\odot}$) = 8.55 and log10($L{\rm B}/L{\odot}$) = 9.60 at the distances derived for these velocities with a Hubble constant of 75 km s-1 Mpc-1.
 The range was chosen in order to avoid (i) very nearby galaxies for which the condition of isolation is not reliable (Verley et al. 2007a) and (ii) distant galaxies which are difficult to detect in CO.
 The restriction in velocity provides us with a sample probing a defined volume in space.

 There are 278 galaxies in this velocity range in the CIG.
-We have CO data for 201 of these objects, mostly from our own observations (180 galaxies) with the 30 m telescope of the Instituto de Radioastronomía Milimétrica (IRAM) at the Pico Veleta and with the 14 m Five College Radio Astronomical Observatory (FCRAO), and the rest from the literature.
+We have CO data for 201 of these objects, mostly from our own observations (180 galaxies) with the 30m telescope of the Instituto de Radioastronomía Milimétrica (IRAM) at the Pico Veleta and with the 14m Five College Radio Astronomical Observatory (FCRAO), and the rest from the literature.
 We then excluded those galaxies that were identified by us in a visual inspection of optical images as having signs of a possible present or past interaction (see description of Table 1 for more details on the criteria).
 This leaves us with 173 isolated galaxies with CO data in the velocity range between 1500 and 5000 km s-1.
 We refer to this sample as the redshift-limited CO sample and we will use it for the statistical analysis throughout this paper.

 Additionally, we have CO data for 72 galaxies outside this velocity range.
 Six galaxies are from our own observations (with velocities between 5000 and 5500 km s-1) and the rest is from the literature.
-Thus, in total, we have ${}^{12}CO(1-0)$ data for 273 CIG galaxies.
+Thus, in total, we have 12CO(1-0) data for 273 CIG galaxies.
 We refer to this sample as the total CO sample, and list the corresponding data in Tables 1 and 5, but we do not use it for any statistical analysis.

-Recently, an update of the basic properties of the galaxies in the AMIGA sample was carried out for the blue magnitude, optical isophotal diameter $D{25}$ , velocity, and morphology and interaction degree based on higher resolution images (from SDSS or our own images).
+Recently, an update of the basic properties of the galaxies in the AMIGA sample was carried out for the blue magnitude, optical isophotal diameter D{25} , velocity, and morphology and interaction degree based on higher resolution images (from SDSS or our own images).
 The details are described in Espada et al. (in prep.).
 In order to provide a self-contained data set for the present paper, we list in Table 1 the basic data relevant for the total CO sample.
 The columns are:

-- 1. CIG: entry number in the Catalogue of Isolated Galaxies (CIG); - 2.
-Dist: distance in Mpc, based on $H_0 = 75 \text{ km s}^{-1} \text{ Mpc}^{-1}$ ; - 3.
-Vel: recession velocity in $\text{km s}^{-1}$ ; - 4. $D{25}$ : isophotal optical major diameter at the isophotal level 25 mag arcsec-1 in the B-band, $D{25}$ , in arcmin from the Lyon Extragalactic Database (LEDA); - 5. i: inclination from LEDA;
+- 1. CIG: Entry number in the Catalogue of Isolated Galaxies (CIG). - 2.
+Dist: Distance in Mpc, based on $H_0 = 75 \text{ km s}^{-1} \text{ Mpc}^{-1}$. - 3.
+Vel: Recession velocity in km s^{-1} . - 4.
+D{25} : Isophotal optical major diameter at the isophotal level 25 mag arcsec-1 in the B-band, D{25} , in arcmin from the Lyon Extragalactic Database (LEDA). - 5. i: Inclination from LEDA. - 6.
+T(RC3): Morphological type T(RC3) as determined by our morphological revision, given in the RC3 numerical scale (de Vaucouleurs et al. 1991).